Welcome to Faith, North Carolina

 - 20,000 drinks

 - 2500 pounds of cabbage for making a slaw

 The volunteers arrive very early on the morning of the fourth to prepare the food.
 Smoke fills the air as the shoulders are taken off the pits to be chopped for sandwiches.
 The charcoal grills are fired up to prepare the hamburgers and country ham.

-The day is usually very hot and humid with a scattered thunderstorm.
-Sometimes that thunderstorm lights up the sky with a mammoth fireworks display which culminates the annual Fourth of July celebration.
+The day is usually very hot and humid with possible scattered thunderstorms.
+Sometimes these thunderstorms will light up the sky with a mammoth fireworks display which culminates the annual Fourth of July celebration.

-Many people in Faith are related, and it is a family tradition to come to the Fourth of July celebration each year, almost as in a family reunion.
-As children grow up and marry or move away, many come back for the Fourth of July, celebrating the holiday and happy family reunions.
+Generations of families make it a tradition to come to the Fourth of July celebration each year.
+As children grow up, marry or move away, many come back for the Fourth of July, celebrating the holiday and happy family reunions.

 The four sponsoring civic organizations use the proceeds from the Fourth of July Celebration for scholarships, local school needs, local library needs, park improvements, and other towns/community needs.

 President George Bush attended the celebration in 1992.
-Having the President of the United States drop by for a ballgame ( he played ), lunch and a speech was an all-time high for the residents and guests that attended in 1992.
+Having the President of the United States drop by for a ballgame ( he played ), lunch and a speech was an all-time high for the residents and guests that attended.

 The Fourth of July offers an old-fashion good time.
 Events during the day include old favorites like the sack race, the three-legged race, and the piggyback race.
-There is also a watermelon eating contest, a shoe and egg toss.
+There is also a watermelon eating contest, a shoe and an egg toss.

 All activities take place on the Faith American Legion Park and Faith Elementary School grounds.
-Children like the celebration due to the rides that come in for a week.
-A special rate for rides set for a ” Saturday Matinee ” and a weeknight.
-Also, food and concessions vendors come to the celebration according to the availability of space.
+Children love the festive holiday celebration and rides that come in for the week.

-The Fourth of July Celebration Committee extends an invitation for new comers to check out their celebration.
-The town of Faith really shows their true colors of red, white and blue each July 4th
+The Fourth of July Celebration Committee extends an invitation for new comers to check out these Fourth of July festivities.
+The town of Faith really shows the true colors of red, white and blue each July 4th.